jmuganga54/The-Modern-Javascript/11 Asynchronous Javascript/ReadMe.md

 As will all new features it's usually best to explore them in isolation then and bring them into the application where we're actually working on.
 That's going to make sure we actually understand how things are working and then integrate them into the program.

-Also we're going to directly compare and contrast the `standard callback pattern` with the promise pattern.
+Also we're going to directly compare and contrast the `standard callback pattern` with the `promise pattern`.

-In `promise.js` we are going to stimulate a delay instead of sending the actual `HTTP request`, we can simulate a day in javascript by using `setTimeout()`.
+In `promise.js` we are going to stimulate a delay instead of sending the actual `HTTP request`, we can simulate a delay in javascript by using `setTimeout()`.

 `setTimeout()`, allows us to run some code after a certain amount of time has passed.
-It takes two arguments, the first one is the code to run after a certain amount of time has passed and the other argument is how much time you want to wait and this time is represented in milliseconds.
+It takes two arguments, the first one is the `code to run` after a certain amount of time has passed and the other argument is `how much time you want to wait` and this time is represented in milliseconds.

 ```
 setTimeout(()=>{